TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml510/README.txt

 This LEON3 design is tailored to the Xilinx Virtex5 ML510 board
 ---------------------------------------------------------------------

+NOTE1: To use LEON/GRLIB on this board with the DDR2SPA controller, you
+       must use unbuffered/unregistered DDR2 memory devices.
+The devices delivered with the ML510 kit are buffered and cannot be used.

-NOTE: The ML510 has a bug that prevents the use of 64 bit DDR2.
+NOTE2: The ML510 has a bug that prevents the use of 64 bit DDR2.
 See
        description of the DDR2 interface below.

 Design specifics: